Shubhi31254/Money-exchange-using-blockchain/README.md

 * Decentralized applications (DApps)

 # Author
+Group Project – Team of 4

 Shubhi Saxena
+Mayank
+Lakshya
+Laxika

-This project is for educational and academic purposes.
+This project is developed for educational and academic purposes.